-If the permittee did not submit permittee-responsible compensation monitoring reports, DEQ staff may determine 1) that the monitoring period must start over, which may necessitate a permit extension or reissuance, or 2) if it appears that the site is likely to be successful, DEQ may request a monitoring report documenting current conditions and then move on with the remaining monitoring as required by the permit.
+If the permittee did not submit permittee-responsible compensation monitoring reports, DEQ staff may determine 1) that the monitoring period must start over, which may necessitate a permit extension or reissuance, 2) if it appears that the site is likely to be successful, DEQ may request a monitoring report documenting current conditions and then move on with the remaining monitoring as required by the permit, or 3) an alternative course of action appropriate for the situation.
 For example, if a permittee did not provide compensation monitoring reports for five years as required, and DEQ discovered the violation in Year 5, the permittee may be required to conduct five additional years of monitoring and reporting as required by the permit.
-However, if the responsible party can demonstrate that the compensation site has sustainably met or exceeded the required success criteria, DEQ may allow the permittee to submit a final Year 5 monitoring report and discontinue monitoring.
+However, if the responsible party can demonstrate that the compensation site has sustainably met or exceeded the required success criteria, DEQ may use discretion and allow the permittee to submit a final Year 5 monitoring report and discontinue monitoring.
 Site conditions and likelihood of long-term success will dictate the option chosen.

-11.4.2 CONSTRUCTION SPECIAL CONDITIONS NON-COMPLIANCE
+11.4.2 Construction Special Conditions Noncompliance

-Most noncompliance with construction special conditions can be resolved quickly by correcting the item at hand (i.e., reinstalling non-impact areas flagging).
+Most noncompliance with construction special conditions can be resolved quickly by correcting the item at hand (i.e., reinstalling non-impact areas flagging or repairing erosion and sediment controls).
 Corrective actions should be required within a short timeframe to ensure that no additional impacts or environmental harm occurs.
 If additional impacts or environmental harm are imminent without corrective action, staff should seek out and relay the suggested corrective actions to the site foreman or another responsible individual on the site before leaving, or if no one is available, call and email the agent and permittee upon return to the office.